The park and its animals

 Alpine ibex

-The Alpine ibex is the most represented animal in cave art, after the horse and the bison.
+The Alpine ibex is the most represented animal in the parietal art, after the horse and the bison.
+We count 35 of them in Lascaux cave, probably males as suggested by the height of their horns.

 Sound terminals